shortrangetech/opendoorsim/README.md

 ####

 #### Amazon Links
-I purchase many of my components and tools from Amazon, and to support my projects and research I have **affiliate linking!** This means if you purchase through a link from me (for example, on this page), **I may make a small commission**.
+I purchase many of my components and tools from Amazon, and to support my projects and research I have **affiliate linking.** This means if you click a link from me and check out within 24 hours, **I may make a small commission**.
 This is a great way to support my research and projects without purchasing anything directly from me.
 Amazon requires me to disclose this, and it is something I want to disclose anyways: As an Amazon Associate I earn from qualifying purchases.

 #### GPLv3 License
 This program is free software: you can freely use, modify, and distribute it.
 If you distribute your version, you must do so under the same GNU General Public License Version 3 (GPLv3) and include the source code.
 The software is provided without warranty, and the authors are not liable for damages.

 ## Acknowledgments
-This project is largely based on and greatly inspired by evildaemond's [DoorSim project](https://github.com/evildaemond/doorsim), without which this project would likely not exist!
+This project is largely based on and greatly inspired by evildaemond's [DoorSim project](https://github.com/evildaemond/doorsim), without which this project would likely not exist.

 Thanks to nechry for his [PlatformIO refactoring fork](https://github.com/nechry/DoorSim) of evildaemond's original DoorSim project.
 It was a great base to work from and LittleFS as well as PlatformIO really saved the day on development.

 A big thank you to the incredible students, hackers, professionals, and mentors in Iceman's Discord community [RFID Hacking By Iceman](https://discord.gg/F6wwKj6BHr), and to Iceman for his support.
 You all inspire me.

-Thank you to all other open source creators and mentors who are doing inspiring work in the field of PACS/RFID!
-Let's Hack The Planet!
+Thank you to all other open source creators and mentors who are doing inspiring work in the field of PACS / RFID! **Let's Hack The Planet!**